|Degrees:||B.A. Honours (Dalhousie), M.A. (St. Andrews, U.K.), (British Columbia), D.Phil. (York, England)|

 Mary Wollstonecraft in Context.
 Co-edited with Nancy E. Johnson.
 Cambridge University Press, forthcoming.

 Interacting with Print: Keywords for the Era of Media Saturation.
 One of 24 equal authors.
-Chicago University Press, forthcoming.
+Chicago University Press, 2018.

 The Age of Authors: An Anthology of Eighteenth-Century Print Culture.
 Broadview Press, 2014.

 Literature, Commerce, and the Spectacle of Modernity, 1750-1800.
 Cambridge University Press, 2012.

 Bookish Histories: Books, Literature and Commercial Modernity, 1700-1900.
 Co-edited with Ina Ferris.
 Palgrave Macmillan, 2009.